 A Trusted Care Partner

-The trusted care team at Visiting Care Giving Services can help prioritize skin health by providing accompanied transportation to the doctor or dermatologist so that an older adult can report any changes in the condition of his/her skin.
+The trusted care team at Visiting Care Giving Services, a provider of elder care in St. Peters and surrounding communities, can help prioritize skin health by providing accompanied transportation to the doctor or dermatologist so that an older adult can report any changes in the condition of his/her skin.
 In addition, our caregivers can also help make sure that older adults are protected from sun exposure when venturing out for lunch with a friend, attending a family picnic, or any other activities that involve being outdoors.

-To learn more about the many ways in which our St. Charles home care services can help seniors remain healthy and independent, reach out to us anytime at (636) 493-9058 to schedule a free in-home consultation.
+To learn more about the many ways in which our experts in elder care in St. Peters and nearby areas can help seniors remain healthy and independent, reach out to us anytime at (636) 493-9058 to schedule a free in-home consultation.
 For a full list of all of the communities where we provide care, please visit our Service Area page.